werfyg/astar-docs/docs/user-guides/transfer-tokens.md

 # How to transfer tokens

-In this tutorial we will navigate you how to transfer tokens using Portal and sending tokens to Portal.
+In this tutorial we will show you how to send and transfer tokens using Astar Portal.

 <br />